-This is required under regulation 48 of the Firearms Act.
+This is required under Regulation 74 of the Firearms Regulations 2017.

-Members and employees of recognised firearms clubs and commercial range operators must report to the police as soon as possible if they suspect that a person subject to a Firearms Prohibition Order has tried to gain access to the grounds of the firearms club or range.
-This includes:
+2) Members and employees of recognised firearms clubs, paint-ball operators and commercial range operators must report to the police as soon as possible if they suspect that a person subject to a Firearms Prohibition Order has gained or tried to gain access to the grounds of the firearms club or range.

 There is no civil or criminal liability where making a report in good faith.

-See Section 21I(4) of the Firearms Act 1977 on the South Australian Legislation website.
+See Regulation 94 of the Firearms Regulations 2017 on the South Australian Legislation website.

 Clubs and associations must keep accurate records of its members including:

-Refer to Regulation 49 of the Firearms Act on the South Australian Legislation website for a full list of details.
+Refer to Regulation 75 of the Firearms Regulations 2017 on the South Australian Legislation website for a full list of details.